 Bjarne Melgaard was born 1967 in Sydney, Australia.
+He lives and works in Oslo.
 He attended the Academy of Fine Arts in Warsaw (1990) and the Norwegian National Academy of Fine Arts (1991), before he moved on to The Netherlands to complete his studies at Rijksakademie in Amsterdam and afterwards the Jan van Eyck Academie in Maastricht (1993).
-Since then Melgaard has lived and worked in Poznań, Warsaw, Maastricht, Antwerpen, Amsterdam, Sydney, Brussels, Copenhagen, Berlin, Barcelona and New York before moving back to Oslo in 2017.

 Melgaard started out in the mid 1990ʼs with a neo expressionistic, frantic style of painting, sculpture and installation.
 His art deals with the dark side of humanity, such as self-destruction, deviant sexuality and odd religious beliefs.
 It provides an insight into subcultures and parallel worlds that exists alongside the world of normality – often discussing, investigating and pushing the boundaries of societal acceptance.